You can submit to any of the available deadlines in the year.

 - explain how the programme will improve the UK’s international standing in this area.

-- participants in the programme and existing funding, including:
+You should provide details of the participants in the programme and any existing funding, including:

-- a brief report on the progress of your recent research, including any preliminary data relevant to the programme
+- a brief report on the progress of your recent research and any preliminary data relevant to the programme

 - the scale of support provided, briefly describing, for instance: